ebehlmann/quote-quiz/README.md

 quote-quiz
 ==========

-Users have to guess who said it
+Program presents the user with a random quote from one of two individuals.
+The user has to guess who said it.
+The process repeats for ten quotes, then presents the user with a total score.